HubSpot/ui-extensions-examples/deals-summary/README.md

 ### Step 2: Create the project

-In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="deals-summary" --name="deals-summary" --template="deals-summary"`
+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="deals-summary" --name="deals-summary" --template="deals-summary"`.

 ### Step 3: Install dependencies
-In the CLI, run `npm install` to install the dependencies for this project.
+Now in the CLI, `cd` into your project directory such as `cd deals-summary`.
+Run `npm install` to install the dependencies for this project.

 ### Step 4: Upload project
 Run `hs project upload`.
 If you’d like to build on this project, run `hs project dev` to kickoff the dev process and see changes reflected locally as you build.